mkrell23/odin-Javascript-Testing/README.md

 # odin-Javascript-Testing

-Setting up a test environment with JavaScript and Jest
+This is a test environment with JavaScript and Jest to practicing TDD and the Red/Green/Refactoring methodology, following The Odin Project